PonderLY/ponderly.github.io/_pages/includes/intro.md

 He got his PhD from Institute of Computing Technology Chinese Academy of Sciences under the supervision of Prof. [Qing He](https://people.ucas.ac.cn/~heqing?language=en), and co-supervised by Prof. [Xiang Ao](https://aoxaustin.github.io/).

-From Feb 2022 to Feb 2023, he was a visiting scholar in the NExT Research Centre, National University of Singapore(NUS), adviced by Prof. Chua Tat-Seng.
-Also, he worked with Prof. Fuli Feng and Dr. Yunshan Ma.
+From Feb 2022 to Feb 2023, he was a visiting scholar in the NExT Research Centre, National University of Singapore(NUS), adviced by Prof. [Chua Tat-Seng](https://www.chuatatseng.com/).
+Also, he worked with Prof. [Fuli Feng](https://fulifeng.github.io/) and Prof. [Yunshan Ma](https://mysbupt.github.io/).

 Previously, he received the B.S. degree in Mathematics from Nanjing University (NJU) in 2017.